 The private market influences selling and rental prices of all types of housing, which includes existing and new dwelling units.
 While actions within the public sector play important parts in determining the cost of housing, the private sector affects the residential markets through such mechanisms as supply costs (e.g., land, construction, financing) and value of consumer preference.
-It should be noted that, while the City of

-Wheatland works to remove constraints to development, actual construction of housing is dependent upon market forces and developer's ability to construct.
+It should be noted that, while the City of Wheatland works to remove constraints to development by incorporating all available residential development streamlining programs, actual construction of housing is dependent upon market forces and developer's ability to construct.